 Donoughe Design was founded in 2005 and continues to offer big agency experience with the personalized service of a small studio.
-Our clients include small businesses, nonprofits and high education clients.
+Our clients include small businesses, nonprofits, high education and enterprise clients.
 Our work is primarily web site design and development but we also deliver print and identity solutions, we often create a new logo/brand for the site prior to starting the site redesign process.

-We are proud partners with OmniUpdate (OU Campus is used to manage more than 700 college and university websites) on high education projects for small colleges and universities including Stanford, Santa Clara University, Mills College, University of Arkansas, Nicolet College, Otero Junior College, Ferris State University, and more.
+We have worked on higher education content management system projects for small colleges and universities including Stanford, Santa Clara University, Mills College, University of Arkansas, Nicolet College, Otero Junior College, Ferris State University, and more.

 Our clientele also ranges from high profile companies such as Adobe, Cisco, Disney, Safeway, Intel, Sprint and Microsoft to small businesses needing a new logo, brand identity and an updated web presence.